dhoko/angular-ngBabelfish/README.md

 - **_common**: Translation available in each state of your application
 - **home**: Translation only for the state home

-> So when servalI18n binds i18n, it extends _commom with home.
+> So when ngBabelfish binds i18n, it extends _commom with home.
 So you can overide a translation from _common in a state.

 ## In my application

-When you load the application, as *servali18n* is a dependency, it loads its own configuration before your app's config.
+When you load the application, as *ngBabelfish* is a dependency, it loads its own configuration before your app's config.

 Ex: